NuSTAR/nustar-gen-utils/README.rst

 We require at least python 3.7 for this installation as well as the other dependencies listed in requirements.txt.

-To install these via conda, do:
+To install these via conda, first add the conda-forge channel and then install the requirements:

 .. code-block:: bash

+    conda config --add channels conda-forge
+    conda config --set channel_priority strict
     conda install --yes --file requirements.txt

 In the current version, a development installation is recommended.